a-karma/Bogor_Workshop/DAY_3/Session3.md

 library(ggrepel)
 library(ggpubr)
 ```
+In R programming, libraries are collections of functions and data sets that provide additional functionality and capabilities for data analysis, visualization, and other tasks.
+Libraries are essential for extending the abilities of the base R environment and making it a more powerful and versatile tool for various applications.

-Now we will load in the metadata file we need for PCA, which contains the sample names and the region of Sulawesi that the sample comes from.
+Now we will load in the metadata file we need for plotting the PCA, which contains the sample names and the region of Sulawesi that the sample comes from.

 Load the metadata file and name the columns:
 ```sh
 samplelist <- read_tsv("pop_file.txt", col_names = c("sample", "region"))

 In R, the read_tsv() function is used to import tab-separated values (TSV) files into R data frames.
 TSV files are a common format for storing tabular data, with each line representing a record and each column representing a variable.
 The columns are separated by tab characters, hence the name "tab-separated values".

 ```